-In February 2023 the council adopted a new Corporate Plan (2023-2027) following a period of public consultation and review from the O&S Committee.
-The new plan refocused the council on the priority themes of:
+The Council has a Corporate Plan (2023-2027) which was approved following a period of public consultation and review from the Overview and Scrutiny (O&S) Committee.
+The plan focusses the council on the priority themes of:

 - Planet make all areas directly under the control of the council carbon neutral by 2035 and make Hart a carbon neutral district by 2040. - People fair treatment for all, help for those in need, and a sustainable economy that makes Hart a great place to live, work and enjoy. - Place delivering warmer, better homes in sustainable locations that people can afford to live in. - This will be underpinned by providing a resilient and financially sound council.